Pancake Rocks and Mangarakau Wetland Swamp

 A 6.0 earthquake is a pretty nice shake-up anywhere you go, but I didn’t think it would have the power to bring a city like Christchurch to its knees.
 I guess I’d expected, with the exception of older buildings like the cathedral, that a modern city on a major fault line would have been built with the necessary architectural materials to withstand a heavy-duty earthquake.
 Seattle had a 6.8(?) soon after I’d moved to New York and I don’t recall alarming damage as a result, let alone pure devastation; nothing like this.
 Or maybe I’d just moved away and was 19, detached and uninformed.

-Jeff and I estimate 60% of Christchurch is now dilapidated rubble.
+Jeff and I estimate 60% of Christchurch, New Zealand is now dilapidated rubble.
 Overall, a sobering experience.

 Landed in LA.
 Just checked into our hotel, got some dinner, and lounged around.
 Exhausted, but sad as yet another great adventure comes to an end.
+But New Zealand definitely tops our list.
 Tomorrow we’ll be back home and returning to work shortly after.
 Guess I should start planning the next one!